Contents

 The aperture rings are something I love about Fuji lenses (and something that’s lacking from my Sigma 56mm).

-What’s interesting about this ring, which I haven’t seen before, is that you depress a button while turning the aperture ring to get to the auto aperture function.
+What’s interesting about this ring, which I haven’t seen before, is that you press a button while turning the aperture ring to access the auto aperture function.

-This isn’t much use for me because I never shoot on auto aperture.
+This isn’t much use to me because I never shoot on auto-aperture.

 Is it totally necessary?

-I don’t think so because I’ve never seen one or had a problem before, but it’s there should you require it, and there’s no loss in having it.
+I don’t think so, because I’ve never seen one or had a problem with one before, but it’s there if you require it, and there’s no loss in having it.

-Let’s talk about WR next, which is the weather resistance.
+Let’s talk about WR next: the weather resistance.

 The Fujifilm XF33mmF1.4 R LM WR is weather-resistant, meaning it has seals to help keep out water and dust.

-Undoubtedly, WR adds cost to the lens, and whether it is totally necessary or not is more of a user decision.
+Undoubtedly, WR adds cost to the lens, and whether it is necessary is more of a user decision.

-Lenses such as this are expensive and precious to most of us, so it’s unlikely I’ll be out and about using it in rainfall.
+Lenses such as this are expensive and precious to most of us, so it’s unlikely I’ll be out and about using it in the rain.

 Nothing is lost by having it, but I’m not entirely sure how useful it is for most users.